WP Full Pay - Stripe plugin for WordPress

 Step 3: Create a Stripe product

-To start accepting Stripe payments on your WordPress site, you need to create a Stripe products and embed it to your pages.
+To start accepting Stripe payments on your WordPress site, you need to create a Stripe product and embed it to your pages.

 1. Go to stripe.com and log in to your account.